uio-bmi/machine_learning_in_comp_bio_exercises/README.md

 # Machine Learning in Computational Biology Exercises

-This repository contains exercises for the machine learning part of the IN-BIOS5000/IN-BIOS9000 course.
+This repository contains exercises for the machine learning part of the IN-BIOS5000/IN-BIOS9000 course at UiO.

 ## Exercise 1: Transcription Factor Binding Prediction